- Placement Locations:Guadalajara, Ciudad Guzman, Cuyutlan

 Projects Abroad is based in the large city of Guadalajara, about 40km north of Mexico’s largest body of freshwater; Lake Chapala.
 The office is based in a popular cultural and artistic neighbourhood, close to the centre of the city.

 We also have some projects in Ciudad Guzman which allow volunteers to experience life in a smaller Mexican town, under the shadow of the great Colima volcano.
-If you are on the Conservation & Environment Project, you'll stay in a volunteer house on the coast near our turtle camp; about three hours' drive from Guadalajara.
+If you are on the Conservation & Environment Project, you'll stay in a volunteer house on the coast in Cuyutlan near our turtle camp; about three hours' drive from Guadalajara.

 Groups will stay in a local hotel or hostel so that work and free time can be arranged and organised easily amongst yourselves.
 The benefits to this is that you will be based in the centre of town with all the restaurants, theatres, bars and shops on your doorstep so you’ll never run out of things to do when you’re not working.
 There are numerous activities to get involved with here, including attending local football matches, watching some lucha libre (dramatic Mexican wrestling) or filling up on some amazing food like tortas ahogadas